 Although there are many variations, here are two scenarios that I’ve encountered:

 One client, who I’ll call Deena, was stuck in a cycle of short-term relationships.
 An attractive 36-year-old, Deena chose one unavailable man after another.
 You know how it goes: There’s the honeymoon period when the person can do no wrong (well, almost no wrong).
 It’s a period that could be labeled as romantically intoxicating.
 After a time, Deena started to feel disappointed.
 The man didn’t turn out quite as she anticipated.
 As her infatuation faded, Deena would move on to the next relationship.
 Why?
 She was addicted to romantic intoxication or infatuation — and that’s not love.

-Now let’s take a look at Vivian who’s been married for nearly twenty years to a man who has exhibited sexually compulsive behavior.
+Now let’s take a look at an example of partners of sex addicts.
+Vivian who’s been married for nearly 20 years to a man who has exhibited sexually compulsive behavior.
 The romantic intoxication has long since faded.
 However, in Vivian’s case, her “love addiction” is about being valued and, for Vivian, being valued means not being alone.
 In order not to be alone, Vivian has tolerated her husband’s porn watching and visits to prostitutes.
 Does Vivian love him?
 Probably.
 Does she stay with him out of love?
 Not necessarily.
-(Relationship addicts and sex addicts often form long-term relationships because, no matter how sexually compulsive the man behaves, the woman won’t leave.)
+(Relationship addicts and sex and porn addicts often form long-term relationships because, no matter how sexually compulsive the man behaves, the woman won’t leave.)
 So why has she stayed with him?
 She fears abandonment.
 Any relationship is better than no relationship rather than risk being alone.
 That could be termed love addiction, but the “glue” that keeps Vivian sticking with the relationship is not love.

 Two Common Signs of Love Addiction

 * You need to be in a relationship to feel like you matter.